Fitness best practices can run the gamut from trustworthy to the eye roll-inducing depending on where you look.

 What, exactly, does fitness mean?
 Look up any dictionary definition, and you’ll see mention of health, robustness, strength, athleticism, and longevity just to name a few.

 It’s pretty easy to see that fitness in multifactorial.
 It’s not just how much you can squat or how far you can run.

-The best thing you can do for yourself in 2017 is just to move more.
+The best thing you can do for yourself is just to move more.